 5 Alarming Payday Loan Statistics

-You know payday loans are bad.
+You’ve probably heard payday loans can be dangerous.
 But you might not have realized just how bad they can be.

-That’s why we’ve gathered some stats, figures, and numbers to show you just how terrible and destructive payday loans are.
+That’s why we’ve gathered some stats, figures, and numbers to show you just how destructive payday loans can be.
 Now come along with us on a magical journey through the dangerous world of payday debt.

 APR stands for annual percentage rate, and it’s a number that tells you what a loan will cost, with fees and interest, over the course of a year.
 This is important because it allows you to accurately compare different kinds of loans.
 Unlike most personal loans, which are paid back over a period of years, payday loans only have a two-week payment term, so it might seem like they’re more affordable than loans with longer terms, but that’s only true if you’re actually able to pay the loan back, with fees and interest.